Eighteenth-Century English Grammars database (ECEG)

 The term 'English Grammar' in ECEG

-Crucially for the understanding of the eighteenth-century grammatical tradition and grammar-writing practices, ECEG widens the scope of the term ‘English grammar' beyond the traditional view of 'distinctness'.
-Not only does ECEG consider grammar books but also grammars prefixed to (i) dictionaries or encyclopaedias; (ii) works primarily concerned with general notions of language such as universal language, logic or philosophy of language; (iii) rhetoric and elocutionary treatises; (iv) letter writing manuals; (v) polyglot grammars (written for foreigners or Latin grammars); (vi) spelling-books; and (vii) books of exercises.
-There is, inevitably, a miscellany category, and we have been lucky to be able to consult some manuscripts too.
+Crucially for a better understanding of the eighteenth-century grammatical tradition and grammar-writing practices, the scope of the term ‘English grammar’ in ECEG goes beyond the traditional, narrow view of grammar as ‘distinct’ grammar-book.
+Rather, it also includes subsidiary grammars prefixed to (i) dictionaries or encyclopaedias; (ii) works concerned with the philosophy of the language; (iii) rhetoric and elocution treatises; (iv) letter-writing manuals; (v) polyglot grammars, if written to help them acquire a knowledge of the English language; (vi) spelling-books; and (vii) books of exercises.
+There is, inevitably, a miscellany category, and we have consulted some manuscripts, too.

 The process of compiling the ECEG-database consisted of three main phases:

 - Firstly, our starting point was to revisit Alston's Bibliography but not only his volume on 'distinct' English grammars (1965), as previous scholars have mostly - if not exclusively - done; we also aimed to revise later volumes, supplements, addenda and corrigenda up to the present day (see 1966-1970, 1974, 2008)

 - With a view to assessing to what extent scholars have relied on Alston's work, and also which scholars have (not) done so, the second phase consisted of extensive reading and selection of the literature in the field.
 This has allowed us to collect and collate a large number and variety of primary sources cited in the literature hitherto